William A. Harn: Formation of the 3rd New York Battery

-William Harn’s Command of the Battery
+William Harn’s command of the Battery

 Harn took charge of the battery late in 1862, commanding it in the division of Brig.
 Gen. Albion Howe at the Battle of Fredericksburg.
 Harn previously had been a lieutenant in the 1st New York Light Artillery Regiment.
 Commissioned first lieutenant of Battery E on March 1, 1862, Harn had moved to Battery G on April 13 of the same year.
 He transferred to the 3rd New York Independent Battery in late 1862 but was not commissioned captain until April 13, 1863.

-Under Harn’s command, the battery served with the Light Division of Col. Hiram Burnham at the Second Battle of Fredericksburg and the Battle of Salem Church.
+Under Harn's command, the battery served with the Light Division of Col. Hiram Burnham at the Second Battle of Fredericksburg and the Battle of Salem Church.
 In the artillery brigade of VI Corps, the 3rd New York served at the Battle of Gettysburg.
-The battery then participated in the Bristoe Campaign, especially at the Battle of Rappahannock Station, and at the Battle of Mine Run.
+The Battery then participated in the Bristoe Campaign, especially at the Second Battle of Rappahannock Station, and at the Battle of Mine Run.

-Harn’s battery remained in VI Corps in 1864, participating in the Overland Campaign.
+Harn's battery remained in VI Corps in 1864, participating in the Overland Campaign.
 It then participated in the Siege of Petersburg, not campaigning with Maj.
 Gen. Philip Sheridan in the campaign of the Army of the Shenandoah.
-When the VI Corps returned to the Petersburg front, Harn’s battery rejoined its artillery brigade.
+When the VI Corps returned to the Petersburg front, Harn's battery rejoined its artillery brigade.
 In that formation, it participated in the Third Battle of Petersburg and in breaking a Confederate attack at the Battle of Sailor's Creek during the Appomattox Campaign.

-Capt.
-Harn was dismissed from the service on April 5, 1864, but he was reinstated on April 20.
+Captain Harn was dismissed from the service on April 5, 1864, but he was reinstated on April 20.
 Harn received a brevet major appointment for his actions at the Battle of Spotsylvania Court House and the Richmond-Petersburg Campaign.
 He was mustered out on June 24, 1865.

 Post war

 Harn became keeper of a lighthouse, St. Augustine Light in Florida, beginning October 1875.
-The keeper’s house was constructed during his tenure at the lighthouse.
-The Harn’s earned a reputation for hospitality, including by serving lemonade to visitors.
-William Harn died of Tuberculosis on May 31, 1889 at the age of 55 and was buried in Evergreen Cemetery, Saint Augustine.
+The keeper's house was constructed during his tenure at the lighthouse.
+The Harns earned a reputation for hospitality, including by serving lemonade to visitors.
+William Harn died of Tuberculosis on May 31, 1889, at the age of 55 and was buried in Evergreen Cemetery, Saint Augustine.

-The monument to Harn’s battery in the Gettysburg National Military Park, on the Taneytown Road, was made by the Smith Granite Company.
+The monument to Harn's battery in the Gettysburg National Military Park, on the Taneytown Road, was made by the Smith Granite Company.